HCS Score

 This reserve model is actually more transparent than many competitors.
 Circle publishes regular attestation reports detailing what their reserves consist of.
 That transparency is genuinely commendable.

-But transparency doesn't determine Sharia compliance.
+But transparency does not determine Sharia compliance.
 What the reserves consist of does.

 USDC gained widespread adoption because it solved real problems.
 Price stability, fast transfers, global accessibility, strong exchange support, and compatibility with blockchain applications made it one of the most trusted stablecoins in the market.

-It's also perceived as safer than Tether because of Circle's regulatory compliance and reserve transparency.
-That reputation has helped USDC grow into a $75 billion asset.
+It is also perceived as safer than Tether because of Circle's regulatory compliance and reserve transparency.
+That reputation has helped USDC grow into a multi-billion dollar asset.

-But again — popular and halal are not the same thing.
+But popular and halal are not the same thing.

 This is where USDC fails.
 And it fails for the same fundamental reason as Tether.